 The MDWF operator\cite{Brower:2004xi,Brower:2012vk} $D_{\MDWF}$ is defined by

-where $P_{L/R}= (1\mp \gamma_5)/2$, $D_W$ is the four-dimensional Wilson-Dirac operator with a negative mass $m_0$ which corresponds to the domain wall height, and $m_f$ is the fermion mass.
-The size in the fifth-direction $N_5$ is assumed to be an even number and we use $N_5=6$ to explicitly display the operator in the five-dimensional form throughout this paper.
-The coefficients $b_j$ and $c_j$ are tunable parameters of the MDWF.
-They are chosen to optimize the lattice chiral symmetry with a minimum computational cost at a finite $N_5$.
-In this paper we usually use $a=1$ for the lattice spacing ``$a$'' while we write $a$ explicitly when we deal with the continuum limit.
+where $P_{L/R}= (1\mp \gamma_5)/2$, $D_W$ is the four-dimensional Wilson-Dirac operator with a negative mass $(-m_0)$, which corresponds to the domain wall height, and $m_f$ is the fermion mass.
+The size in the fifth dimension $N_5$ is assumed to be an even number, and we use $N_5=6$ to explicitly display the operator in five-dimensional form throughout this paper.
+The coefficients $b_j$ and $c_j$ are tunable parameters of the MDWF chosen to optimize the lattice chiral symmetry with a minimum computational cost at a finite $N_5$.
+In this paper, we generally use $a=1$ as the lattice spacing ``$a$'' while writing $a$ explicitly when dealing with the continuum limit.